π‘ Why Back Pain Relief Starts with Movement

 -

-Reduce stiffness and tension in the lower back.
+Reduce stiffness and muscle tension

 -